cameronhunter/glacier-cli/README.md

 ## Command line options

 ```
- -output <file_name>   File to save the inventory to.
-Defaults to 'glacier.json'
+ -file   <file_name>   File to save the inventory to.
+Defaults to 'glacier-<vault-name>-inventory.json'
- -queue <queue_name>   SQS queue to use for inventory retrieval.
-Defaults to 'glacier'
  -region <region>      Specify URL as the web service URL to use.
 Defaults to 'us-east-1'
- -topic <topic_name>   SNS topic to use for inventory retrieval.
-Defaults to 'glacier'
 ```

 ## Examples